Louisiana Law Presumes Fault, But There Are Exceptions to the Rule

 Exceptions to the Rule: When Leading Drivers Are Negligent

 Although the law generally places the blame for rear-end car accidents on following motorists, they aren’t the only ones who can be at fault for these wrecks.
-In fact, sometimes, the following motorist may have no way to safely avoid a collision.
+Sometimes, the following motorist may have no way to avoid a collision safely.
 These exceptions to the rule typically involve the negligence of the leading driver.

 Specifically, a leading driver can play a role in causing rear-end collisions and, therefore, share (or fully possess) fault for them when these leading motorists:

-- Suddenly slam on the brakes: Drivers who are impaired or distracted can miss seeing critical cues in their driving environment until the last minute.
+- Suddenly slam on the brakes: Impaired or distracted drivers can miss seeing critical cues in their driving environment until the last minute.
 For example, they may not see a stop sign, debris in the road, or the red light at a traffic signal until they’re right up on it.
-When they do spot something they should have slowed down for earlier, they usually end up slamming on the brakes instead.
+When they spot something they should have slowed down for earlier, they usually slam on the brakes instead.
 That can give following motorists, even those who have left sufficient distance between vehicles, little to no time to avoid a crash.

 - Dangerously pull in front of other vehicles: When motorists unsafely change lanes or dangerously merge with traffic, they can cut off other drivers, creating the perfect setup for rear-end collisions.